bchamberland/ReadMe/README.md

 * Work with each person to help them be successful.
 * Help bridge the gap between high-level company objectives and our concrete deliverables.
 The product team and I work together to provide context and explain priorities.
 I also keep an eye out for places where the strategy might be unclear, or where a particular project’s purpose may have strayed.
 * Process improvements.
 Sometimes we need “machinery” like the steps to follow to plug in a new 3rd party service.
 Maybe there’s too much process bogging us down, and we can streamline things.
 * I keep my entire world on trello boards.
-If you ever want to see just ask.
+If you ever want to see, just ask.
 I will never hide my priorites or what I'm doing.

 I serve you, not the other way around.
 I’m always available to assist; even if my schedule looks full, I’ll make the time.
 ### My favorite question is: “why?”